 - Leash and collar.
 May eventually

-need to be replaced -

-especially if you have a puppy that chews through them!
+need to be replaced, especially if you have a puppy that chews through them!

 - Food and water bowls.

-- Puppy shots.
-Puppies will require several sets of shots
+- Vaccinations.
+Puppies will require several

-all of our homeless pets.
+There are simply not enough homes for all of our homeless pets.
 Keep the pet population